UENotForMIT/UENotForMIT.github.io/staticsite/content/home/problems.md

 These data reinforce the idea that the UE needs MIT financially far more than we need them and their connections.

 #### Independence concerns
-Something acknowleding the "locals are independent" but...
+Although the UE claims that "the locals run the union" and seeks a more hands-off approach than many other national unions, they would hold significant financial power over an affiliated GSU as described above.
+As a result, it is a critical prerequisite for collaboration that they have our interests at heart.

 ##### Policy
-Joining the UE also commits us to their political platform.
+Joining the UE commits us to their political platform.
 Although the UE does not have political spending, they still hold a number of political views and [encourage their locals to support them as well](https://www.ueunion.org/ue-policy).
+More importantly, Article 28 of the UE National Convention outlines that it is an obligation of members of the union to "bear true and faithful allegiance to the UE and will advance its programs and policies...".
-Furhermore, joining the UE means you are blanketly agreeing to their policy, as specified in the National Constitution, “Obligations of Members” section.
+Clearly, by signing a union card and asking the UE to represent you, you also are blanketly agreeing to their policy.

 These policies include a number of opinions and endorsements which run directly counter to the values of MIT graduate students: